adammessinger/jQuery.deferredEach/README.md

 each iteration and let the browser handle other work, like responding to user interactions.
 This plugin is meant for those times you just can't avoid iterating over a huge object or array in the browser.

+##Credit Where Due

+jQuery.deferredEach is based on $.yieldingEach -- posted by colinmarc to the now-defunct Forrst.com -- and the source for jQuery.each().